trizin/NFT-Marketplace-on-Avalanche/README.md

 Let's get started by setting up hardhat.

 - `npx hardhat init` -> choose sample project
-- Delete the files inside contracts
+- Delete the `Greeter.sol` file inside contracts

 # Creating the NFT Token

-First we need to create an NFT token which we will be displaying on our marketplace.
-Any NFT token can be sold in the marketplace.
+First, we need to create an NFT token that will be displayed in our marketplace.

 Let's start with a simple ERC-721 token.